TO ELD or not to ELD?

 - Fleet Management: Even when the fleet is small in size, ELD can help in better allocation of work to available vehicles.
 As it is installed within the OBD II/J1708/J1939 port, it can provide engine diagnostics and vehicle’s health report, allowing for maintaining a service schedule and avoiding major repair costs.

-If you are looking for an ELD that suits your requirement, contact Matrack Incorporation.
+If you are looking for an ELD that suits your requirement, contact Matrack Incorporation for some of the best eld devices for owner operator.
 We have designed a breakthrough piece of technology – MA-ELD Classic .
 It is FMSCA approved electronic logging device, with Bluetooth technology for uninterrupted connectivity.
 Some of its brilliant features include:

 - Voice activated status change